Is there a group missing from this list? Please contact us to let us know!

 FEAST is an informal network of individuals and organizations working to improve food security in the Tantramar area of southeastern New Brunswick.

 VCCC is committed to reducing poverty in our region of New Brunswick.
-We have recognized food security as one of 6 major issues facing our communities.
-As such we have taken steps by hiring a food security coordinator to write a strategy to address food security in Charlotte County.
-The coordinator’s position is a year long contract ending in February of 2019.
+We recognize food security as one of the major issues facing our communities in Charlotte County and so we work with individuals and organizations to address food security.
 If you work in or are interested in working with food security initiatives in Charlotte County please reach out to us with questions, suggestions, or stories.
-VCCC actively pursues an asset based approached to our work and we’d love to hear from you!
+VCCC actively pursues an asset based approach to our work and we’d love to hear from you!

 The Pays de Cocagne Sustainable Development Group (PCSDG) is a non-profit organization which works in the Cocagne Bay and River Watershed, in South-East New Brunswick, Canada.
 Managed by a Board of volunteers, the PCSDG works with communities since 2000.
 Grande-Digue, Cocagne, Notre-Dame, Irishtown and Grand Saint-Antoine are part of the territory.
 It is made up of 3000 primary residences and many summer residences.

 The PCSDG programs aim for a holistic sustainable development of the territory and offers opportunities for citizens to manage their environment.
 The PCSDG acts as a catalyst for the sustainable development of the community.
 It puts together programs to improve the quality of the environment and the quality of life of the residents of the Cocagne River Watershed.